ericbulloch/kwmd/README.md

 `-rwsr-xr-x 1 root root 163K Apr   4  2025 /usr/bin/sudo`

 The SUID bit in this example is the `s` at the beginning of the user's privileges.
-Normally you would see `rwx`, but the `s` means that the file is executed with root's privileges.
+Normally I would see `rwx`, but the `s` means that the file is executed with root's privileges.

 I search for these files with the following command: